protaskin/LowCDC-Win10x64/README.md

 1. Run `createcat.bat` with the administrative permissions (it is not necessary to run the script in the command prompt).

-2. Enter the Windows 10 SDK and WDK version number if included in the path to the programs.
+2. Enter the Windows 10 SDK and WDK version number if included in the path to the tools executables.

 3. Examine the output.
 The text below is the result of a successful execution (slightly obsolete).